devbymike/mk3y.com/_posts/2014-12-31-thoughts-on-regrets.md

 ---

-Regret is something we all experience from time to time.

-It feels since I hit 32 that I reflect on regrets more often than not.
-A lot has happened this year, and I still have many things I regret no accomplishing.
-For all I have accomplished, it still feels like I haven't accomplished much at all.

-I have big plans for my family for the year 2015.
-But as I think about what needs to get done, I regret all that I haven't accomplished.
+To much time, spent regretting things not done.
+That's how I look back at 2014.

+For all I accomplished this year, there are things I regret not getting done.
+Choices made that have delayed goals and dreams.

-This year, I failed to get my weight back under control.
-It's fluctuated all year, from 170lbs to 205lbs.
-I've failed to meet my goals and deadline for this site.
-Failed to get my freelance business back off the ground.
-Failed to get our blog BoldAndAdventurous off the ground beyond two posts.
+Failure to get my weight under control.
+Failure to meet my goals for my freelance business.
+Failure to get this site back up in order.
+Failure with our BoldAndAdventurous project.
+And a dozen other minor personal failures this year.

-Regrets has a way of keeping you from accomplishing things if you spend to much time dwelling on your failures.
-Spending time on regrets prevents you from moving forward.
+Most of these failures have all been within my control, and are failures of 'LACK OF ACTION'.

+The worst part of this cycle is, spending time with your regrets, by not taking action.

 Rather than focusing my energies to dust off my feet, and get things done.
-I'm spending my energy regretting what is not done.
+I’m spending my energy regretting what is not done.

 With the start of the new year, I want to refocus my efforts, to not dwell on regrets.
 To focus on getting things done.

-Here's to the New Year and saying good bye to regrets.
+Here’s to the New Year and saying good bye to regrets.

+And here's to a 2015 of NO REGRETS.